White horses in mythology: Buddhist

 Kanthaka was a white horse that was a royal servant and favourite horse of Prince Siddhartha, who later became Gautama Buddha.
 Siddhartha used Kanthaka in all major events described in Buddhist texts prior to his renunciation of the world.
 Following the departure of Siddhartha, it was said that Kanthaka died of a broken heart.

 Abrahamic

 Jewish

 The Book of Zechariah twice mentions coloured horses; in the first passage there are three colours (red, dappled, and white), and in the second there are four teams of horses (red, black, white, and finally dappled) pulling chariots.
 The second set of horses are referred to as "the four spirits of heaven, going out from standing in the presence of the Lord of the whole world."
 They are described as patrolling the earth and keeping it peaceful.

+There's also a version of the folk tale Jeosph della Rayna Storms Heaven.
+In the story Rabbi Joseph della Rayna tries to bring down the Messiah through various Kabballah practicies.
+When he almost succeeds the Messiah brings his white horse out of the stable to get ready.
+But he ultimately fails so the Messiah leads his white horse back to the heavenly stall.

 Christian

 In the New Testament, the Four Horsemen of the Apocalypse include one seated on a white horse and one on a pale horse – the "white" horse carried the rider Conquest (traditionally, Pestilence) while the "pale" horse carried the rider Death.
 However, the Greek word chloros, translated as pale, is often interpreted as sickly green or ashen grey rather than white.
 Later in the Book of Revelation, Christ rides a white horse out of heaven at the head of the armies of heaven to judge and make war upon the earth.

 Two Christian saints are associated with white steeds: Saint James, as patron saint of Spain, rides a white horse in his martial aspect.
 Saint George, the patron saint of horsemen among other things, also rides a white horse.
 In Ossetia, the deity Uastyrdzhi, who embodied both the warrior and sun motifs often associated with white horses, became identified with the figure of St. George after the region adopted Christianity.

 Gesta Francorum contains a description of the First Crusade, where soldiers fighting at Antioch claimed to have been heartened by a vision of St. George and white horses during the battle: There came out from the mountains, also, countless armies with white horses, whose standards were all white.
 And so, when our leaders saw this army, they ... recognised the aid of Christ, whose leaders were St. George, Mercurius, and Demetrius.